nasa-jpl/explorer-1/CONTRIBUTING.md

 ### JavaScript

-JavaScript lives in `/src/js/` and compiled by [Parcel](https://parceljs.org/).
+JavaScript lives in `/src/js/` and is compiled by [Parcel](https://parceljs.org/).

 #### Adding to scripts.js

 You can add more scripts as `require()` statements to the `/src/js/scripts.js` file.
 Any script that will be required by `scripts.js` should start with an underscore.
-If the script is for a component, the name should also use the component name in CamelCase e.g.: `_MyComponent.js`.
+If the script is for a component, the name should also use the component name in CamelCase, e.g.: `_MyComponent.js`.

 Below is an example walkthrough of adding JavaScript for a new component named `MyComponent`: